data-nik/data-nik/README.md

 <p align="center">
 📈 <b> My name is Nicholas Stroupe.
-I'm a Data Specialist and a Game Developer who is committed to working for social good. </b> 📊
+I'm a Data Specialist who is committed to working for social good. </b> 📊
 </p>